hombreperro45/docs/docs/library/emux_gb.md

 ## BIOS

-This core does not feature BIOS use.
+The Emux core does not feature BIOS use.

 ## Feature Support